-UPDATE - The Department of Sociology & Anthropology is currently pursuing an Anthropology major.
-We hope to have it approved and available to students by the Fall 2017 semester.
-For clarification, the proposed major will be in Anthropology, not Forensic Anthropology.
-Students will have the option to select a concentration in either Forensic Anthropology, Archaeology, or Sociocultural Anthropology.
-Please check here for updates!
+UPDATE - The Department of Sociology & Anthropology now has an ANTHROPOLOGY MAJOR.
+The approval was finalized last semester and over the summer and is now available to students beginning this Fall 2017 semester.
+For clarification, the new major is in Anthropology, not Forensic Anthropology.
+Students will have the option to select a concentration in either Archaeology or Sociocultural Anthropology, and in the near future Forensic Anthropology.
+In fact, classes related to forensic anthropology are already offered this coming semester.
+Stay tuned, and please check here for updates!

 Anthropology is a unique discipline that studies people in all times and all places.
 “One of anthropology’s striking characteristics is its capacity to reinvent itself.
 Every decade, there are new theoretical questions, new methodologies and new domains of research,” (Merry 2007:16).